top of page

 Professor Dr. Derek Cabrera Cornell University Cabrera Lab

-In 2021, he was inducted into the IASCYS for his outstanding contributions to the field.
-In 2025, he was elected Secretary General of IASCYS.
-His work is supported by numerous grants from the National Science Foundation.
+In 2021, he was inducted as a member of the Academy for Systems Thinking (AST, formerly IASCYS) for his outstanding contributions to the field.
+In 2025, he was elected Secretary General of AST and led its reorganization.
+In 2026, he was elected President of the International Society of Systems Sciences (ISSS).
 He serves on the Systems Engineering Advisory Board at the United States Military Academy at West Point, on the International Council on Systems Engineering (INCOSE) Academic Advisory Council, and on the Science Board of the Systems Thinking Standards Institute (STSI)—the accrediting body for systems thinking standards based on scientific evidence of what works.
-He is a Black Belt certified Professional Systems Thinker®.
+He is a Black Belt certified Professional Systems Thinker® (PST).
+He was a Research Fellow at the Santa Fe Institute (SFI) and a National Science Foundation Graduate Fellow in Nonlinear Systems in the Department of Theoretical and Applied Mechanics at Cornell University.
+His work on cognitive-ontological universals has been supported by numerous grants from the National Science Foundation (NSF) and the USDA.

-Beyond academia, Derek has 35 years of experience as a mountain guide, having worked globally with Outward Bound and other organizations since 1988.
-As an early staff member of the Montana Conservation Corps (MCC), he helped build its initial programs and operational infrastructure and later its connection to the Restorative Justice movement.
+Beyond academia, Derek has 35 years of experience as a mountain guide, having worked globally with Outward Bound and other organizations.
+As employee #2, he helped found the Montana Conservation Corps (MCC) and later supported its connection to the Restorative Justice movement.
 He remains active as a part-time mountain guide.
-Derek holds a PhD from Cornell University and resides in Montana with his wife, Laura Cabrera, their three children, and their three dogs.
+Derek holds a PhD from Cornell University and resides in Montana with his wife, Laura Cabrera, their children, and their dogs.

 Twitter: @_derek_cabrera